 Some people may try to ignore anxiety, but avoiding things and situations that cause anxiety is not a healthy coping strategy.
 Avoidance could only make it worse and limit your life.
 Severe anxiety won’t go away on its own.

-If you are looking for information and support, we offer free resources for managing and breaking the cycle of anxiety.
+If you are looking for information and support, we offer resources for managing and breaking the cycle of anxiety.
 You can adopt healthy coping mechanisms at a pace that is comfortable for you.
 A diagnosis is not needed to participate.

 - Overcoming Anxiety, a 2.5-hour online class, gives you an overview of causes, symptoms, and healthy coping strategies.
 You’ll leave with practical tips and tools for managing anxiety

 - Weekly anxiety therapeutic support group gives you an opportunity to talk about your feelings and experiences in a healing and supportive group setting.
 You will participate in therapeutic activities and create a plan for moving out of anxiety.
 The group is facilitated by a mental health therapist.